sc3260s17/python-parallel/README.md

 > Your program should naively iterate through all possible passwords consisting only of five lower-case ASCII English letters.
 It should use concurrent or parallel processing, if your language supports that feature.
 You may calculate SHA-256 hashes by calling a library or through a custom implementation.
 Print each matching password, along with its SHA-256 hash.

-## Setup

-We need to process chunks of data in each process, and we need the load to be balanced among all the tasks.
-We use the `Client` method `load_balanced_view`.

-## The worker function

-The total number of passwords we need to try is $26^5$, so we'll pass each integer from $0$ to $26^5$ and map it to it's corresponding word and hash.
-Essentially, what we need to do is convert each base-10 integer to base-26; to get the first letter of the word, we divide by $26^4$ to get a value in the range $0-25$.
-Then, we take the remainder and divide by $26^3$ to get the second letter and so on.
-To get the ASCII value for each letter, we have to add $97$.
-Finally, we compute the sha256 digest.